moondance-labs/tanssi-docs/learn/framework/architecture.md

 The architecture of a Substrate node contains two main components:

-- **Core Client** - handles the communication with the outer world (other nodes, DApps, end users, among others), and many other internal responsibilities, such as storage and communication
+- **Core Client** - handles the communication with the outer world (other nodes, dApps, end users, among others), and many other internal responsibilities, such as storage and communication
 - **Runtime** - implements the custom logic of the Tanssi appchain, executes transactions, and manages the state transitions

-From the end-user perspective, all the interaction with the Tanssi appchain is usually made through DApps or directly via the node RPC endpoints, for example, using a wallet.
+From the end-user perspective, all the interaction with the Tanssi appchain is usually made through dApps or directly via the node RPC endpoints, for example, using a wallet.
 When a user triggers a request to fetch data or sends transactions to a node, the core client is responsible for responding or queuing the transactions until execution in the runtime.
 Still, all these internal aspects of the node design are kept transparent to the user.

 ![Basic substrate node architecture](/images/learn/framework/architecture/architecture-1.webp)